 Loving, intelligent, sensitive, friendly, stubborn, socializes well with training

 This dog was bred to be a lap dog and companion.
 This was unique in Japan considering most dog breeds were used as workers.
 Due to the love and favoritism bestowed upon the breed by Japanese royals, only those of nobility were allowed to own them.

 Over the years, the Japanese Chin was sent to others around the world by the Japanese royals.
 Now, this breed is in most parts of the world and is loved by people of all ages.

 The Japanese Chin is a very unique dog breed.
 Before you buy a puppy, you should know what you should expect.
-While they are loving and sensitive dogs, they don’t require tons of exercise.
+While they are loving and sensitive dogs, they don’t require tons of exercise but it’s recommended to play with them and take them for regular walks to avoid weight gain.
 Training is possible but should be done early as it is not always easy with this particular breed.

 Temperament & Intelligence of the Japanese Chin